adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

             return {"statusCode": 200}
 ```

-Let's take a look at properties, that we have to define for all our Lambda functions:
+Let's take a look at few most important properties:

 - `FunctionName` - name of the Lambda function
-- `Role` - permissions for the Lambda function
 - `Handler` - name of the function (in source code), that will be called when Lambda will be executed
 - `Runtime` - defines runtime of the Lambda (programming language and it's version)
 - `Timeout` - max duration of the Lambda (in seconds)
 - `MemorySize` - describes, how powerfull will be the hardware (not only memory but also CPU), running your function
+- `Policies` - describe security policies, in this cases functions can execute CRUD operations on created previously DynamoDB table
 - `Environment.Variables` - defines variables, that can be assigned in CloudFormation and used in code
 - `Events` - events that will trigger this lambda, in these cases they are events from API Gateway
 - `InlineCode` - code of the Lambda function

-### Endpoints
+### API Gateway

 Exposing API to the world can be done through API Gateway service.